nonickid/kubernetes-vagrant-cluster/README.md

 k8s-node-1     Ready    <none>          3d    v1.25.4
 ```

-The K8S cluster can be reach from host using K8s configuration file:
+The K8S cluster can be also reached from host using K8s configuration file:

 ```console
 user:~/kubernetes-vagrant-cluster$ kubectl --kubeconfig k8s.config <options>